 To apply, you must enter the ENSG's "Diplôme d'ingénieur" either in 1st year after a concours d'entrée or a Bachelor, or in 2nd year after a M1.

-The M2 GEIR has almost the same teaching contents as the ENSG option described above (refered to as 'Mutualization'), and is accessible directly for students who have the appropriate background.
+The M2 GN has almost the same teaching contents as the ENSG option described above (refered to as 'Mutualization'), and is accessible directly for students who have the appropriate background.

 As compared to the ENSG engineering degree, the M2 degree is more research oriented: